pdziok/sql-training/exercises/window-functions.md

 ## Find the top 3 players for each year (2)

-Display each year as a single row enlisting all top 3 players, ordered by rank.
+Display each year as a single row enlisting all top 3 players with their rank and number of wins ordered by rank.

 Example: